Tsuwano Domain: History

 Since the sea route to Osaka was used by the domain for its sankin kōtai route to Edo, he negotiated an agreement with Hiroshima Domain which allowed Tsuwano to have its own exclave on the coast of the Seto Inland Sea to maintain a dock and warehouse.
 Through the middle of the Edo period, the clan's finances were prosperous, with washi paper being monopolized and new rice fields developed.
 However, in the late Edo period, natural disasters and poor harvests continued, and the finances deteriorated.
 Under such circumstances, the eighth daimyō, Kamei Norikata, founded the domain academy "Yorokan".
-The last daimyō, Kamei Koremi, carried out domain administration reforms and appointed talented personnel.
+The last daimyō, Kamei Koremi, carried out domain administrative reforms and appointed talented personnel.
 He also believed in Shintoism and devoted himself to the development of Kokugaku.
-Although Tsuwano was a neighbor of Chōshū Domain, it maintained a policy of neutrality in its conflict against the shogunate.
-However, many retainers of Tsuwano Domain joined the sonnō jōi movement, and after the Meiji Restoration, many of these people joined the new Meiji government.
-During the Second Chōshū expedition, the high-handed behavior of the shogunate forces in the domain caused a change in policy, and after the shogunate army withdrew, he had the metsuke whom the shogunate lef behind to ensure his loyalty arrested and turned over to Chōshū.After that, he actively showed allegiance to the new government, and held numerous high posts, mainly with administrative affairs related to religion.
+Although Tsuwano was a neighbor of Chōshū Domain, it maintained a policy of neutrality in its conflict with the shogunate.
+However, many retainers of Tsuwano Domain joined the sonnō jōi movement, and after the Meiji Restoration many of these people joined the new Meiji government.
+During the Second Chōshū expedition, the high-handed behavior of the shogunate forces in the domain caused a change in policy, and after the shogunate army withdrew, Koremi had the metsuke whom the shogunate left behind to ensure his loyalty arrested and turned over to Chōshū.
+After that, he actively showed allegiance to the new government, and held numerous high administrative posts related to religion.

 In July 1871, just prior to the abolition of the han system by imperial edict, Kamei Koremi voluntarily ordered the destruction of Tsuwano Castle, resigned from the post of imperial governor and asked that the domain be dissolved.
 After that, it was incorporated into Shimane Prefecture after merging with Hamada Prefecture.